haraldsDev/face-rec-backend/README.md

 # face-rec-backend

-This is Backend for Face Recognition App – which recognizes Faces in pictures, and highlight them with a frame.
+This is Backend for Face Recognition App – an App which recognizes Faces in pictures, and highlight Faces with a frame.

 The Frontend is in another repo: https://github.com/haraldsDev/face-rec